CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/configuration_files/win_files/c/Users/luciano/AppData/Roaming/GHISLER/README.md

 # Totalcmd configuration files

-The wincmd.key is in my encrypted vault.
+The wincmd.key and wcx_ftp.ini are in my encrypted vault.

-The passwords in wcx_ftp.ini are encrypted with a master passcode.